Dealing with Medical Providers and Debt Collection Activities When You Have Unpaid Medical Bills and a Pending Workers Compensation Claim in Virginia

 Debt collection activities include repeatedly calling or writing you and threatening to turn your bills over to a debt collection agency or to an attorney for collection enforcement.
 Routine billing or inquiries about the status of your workers’ comp claim are not considered debt collection activities.

-Your credit should not take a hit because of medical bills so long as your workers’ comp claim is pending.
-You must be proactive, however, to make sure that you do not suffer damage because of medical bills.
+Your credit should not take a hit because of unpaid medical bills so long as your workers comp claim is pending.
+You must be proactive, however, to make sure that you do not suffer damage because of these unpaid medical bills.
 If you’re not proactive then health care providers may take action that harms your credit and impacts your financial future.

 We recommend contacting a Virginia workers compensation attorney to deal with your health care providers while the claim is pending.
-As a Norfolk workers compensation lawyer and Fredericksburg workers comp attorney, Corey Pollard has navigated debt collection activities for hundreds of injured workers.
+As a lawyer focusing on helping disabled workers across the state, Corey Pollard has navigated debt collection activities for hundreds of injured workers.
 We know the law and how to fight back against aggressive health care providers and debt collection agencies.

 What happens if the health care provider pursues debt collection activities even though they know my claim is pending?